robflop/motiful/Wiki-Usage.md

 # quote

+#### Description: Quote a message (Out of the last 100 overall messages).

 #### Syntax: `quote <user> <snippet>`

 #### Explanation:
  - user: A mention, start of the username, or ID of the user that wrote the message you wish to quote.
- - snippet: A part of the message you wish to quote.
+ - input: Both the snippet of the message you wish to quote and optionally a response to attach to the quote, the former and the latter seperated by a vertical line ('|').

 # sendQuote

+#### Description: Send a saved quote.

 #### Syntax: `sendquote <quoteName>`